Dnt-knw/Happy-New-Year/README.md

-    ◼️ The third animated block shows how Santa hurries to people on the background of the Moon and the forest ◼️ Duration of every animated block is 20 seconds ◼️ Total duration of all animated blocks is 1 minute ◼️ These animations will lift your New Year mood ◼️ Used quite a bit of JS to switch animations for maximum performance
+    ◼️ The third animated block shows how Santa hurries to people on the background of the Moon and the forest ◼️ Duration of every animated block is 20 seconds ◼️ Total duration of all animated blocks is 1 minute ◼️ These animations will lift your New Year and Christmas mood ◼️ Used quite a bit of JS to switch animations for maximum performance